microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

 Add a ViewModel

-1. In the Solution Explorer, right click Project File
+1. In the Solution Explorer, . **Right-click** on the project node (**PoemGenerator**)
 1. Click Add > New Item
-1. Select Class
+1. Select **Class**
+    1. If you do not see **Class**, on the top right, there is a Search bar, enter **Class**
 1. Name it `MainViewModel.cs`
-1. Locate the class header:
+1. Locate the following text which makes up the Class Header:

 ```c#
 internal class MainViewModel
 ```

-1. Replace the class header to:
+1. Replace the class header with the following:

 ```c#
 public partial class MainViewModel() : ObservableObject
 ```

-TODO: explain ObservableObject
+The ObservableObject in the Community Toolkit is a base class that makes this ViewModel observable by implementing the `INotifyPropertyChanged` and `INotifyPropertyChanging` interfaces.
+This class provides automatic notification when property values change, which helps the UI update itself whenever data changes in the view model.

+When this MainViewModel class inherits from ObservableObject, this class gains:

+- Support for property change notifications through the PropertyChanged and PropertyChanging events.
+- Access to helper methods like SetProperty, which update property values and raise notifications automatically.
+- The ability to use attributes like `ObservableProperty` to simplify property declarations and generate boilerplate code for observable properties.

-1. Move the `LoadImage_Click` funtion from the MainPage to MainViewModel
+1. Move the `LoadImage_Click` function from the **MainPage.xaml.cs** to **MainViewModel.cs**
 1. Rename it to `LoadImages`, make it a `Task` and remove the parameters

 ```c#